" Where the life of people could be saved by telling a lie,

 I believe in compassion.
 Isn't that enough ?

-So far there are not many people who can feel compassion or even really understand what compassion is good for.
+So far there are not many people who can feel compassion or even really understand what compassion benefits.
 Most people quite naturally feel under assault.
 They perceive scarcity, and scarce resources evoke the survival response of the reptile brain.

 However, it is possible using the newer parts of the brain to override some of the knee-jerk responses that the anxious, urgent reptile brain rather compulsively sends into the normal every day consciousness.